teddycitrus/eureka/README.md

 Key capabilities:
 * **Interactive globe**: visualise supplier locations and risk concentrations across the world in real time using a WebGL-powered 3D map
-* **Voice intelligence**: Twilio-backed voice agents let you query the risk database hands-free; Eureka calls you and walks you through findings conversationally
+* **Voice intelligence**: Twilio-backed voice agents let you query the risk database hands-free; Eureka calls you and walks you through findings conversationally, then drops a 2–3 sentence SMS recap with the captured decision into the recipient's inbox for record-keeping
 * **Structured risk data**: a Prisma-managed database stores ingested supply-chain events, vendor profiles, and risk scores, queryable via a typed API layer
 * **Type-safe throughout**: end-to-end TypeScript with Zod schema validation ensures data integrity from ingest scripts to the UI